openstack-archive/tripleo-incubator/notes.md

 Detailed instructions
 ---------------------

-* add a bridge to your own machine called ooodemo (this emulate the physical network of a cloud).
-Add this to /etc/network/interfaces:

-        auto ooodemo
-        iface ooodemo inet manual
-            bridge_ports none

-* Exclude that bridge from dnsmasq:
- - add except-interface=ooodemo to your dnsmasq setup (e.g. in a file in /etc/dnsmasq.d/foo)
+* git checkout this repository to your local machine.

+* Configure a network for your test environment.
+  (This alters your /etc/network/interfaces file and adds an exclusion for dnsmasq so it doesn't listen on your test network.)

+        sudo bootstrap/configure-baremetal-network -y

-* Activate these changes:
+* Activate these changes (alternatively, restart):

         sudo ifup ooodemo
         sudo service libvirt-bin restart